Alternative Dispute Resolution Solicitors

 Mediation

-Mediation is one of the most commonly-used methods of ADR and has a high rate of success in all kinds of commercial disputes and other business disagreements.
-Mediation can take place at any stage once a dispute has arisen (provided the parties agree to mediate), including after the commencement of legal proceedings.
+Mediation is one of the most commonly-used methods of ADR, with a high rate of success in all kinds of commercial disputes and other civil disagreements.
+Mediation can take place at any stage once a dispute has arisen, and it encourages the parties to explore a non-adversarial method to resolve their dispute on more creative terms.

 Arbitration